 On concert nights, the DASH Observatory bus runs late.
 It makes 10 stops between the Metro Red Line Vermont/Sunset station and along Hillhurst Avenue in Los Feliz, including the Greek Theatre and the Observatory.
 And best of all, the fare is less than a dollar per person.

-Don't let the street going in get you confused.
-It runs through a neighborhood for a while, but if you follow the signs and keep going, you'll end up where you wanted to go.
+When you drive in, don't feel confused if you find yourself going through a neighborhood.
+If you follow the signs and keep going, you'll end up where you wanted to go.

-As is common in the travel industry, the writer was provided with complimentary admission for the purpose of reviewing the Greek Theatre Los Angeles.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
+As is common in the travel industry, the writer was provided with complimentary admission for the purpose of reviewing the Greek Theatre.
+It has not influenced this review, but Tripsavvy.com believes in full disclosure of all potential conflicts of interest.